Payero/ccdp-engine/Documentation/WORKFLOW.md

 It's important to note some of the fields seen under the various sections.
 My task allocator required CPU and memory load statistics to make resource allocation and deallocation decisions, so I added fields to the configuration file and wrote appropriate getters to fetch the information.
-For the database, I used a MongoDb collection named ResourceStatus inside of the CCDP container.
-In your implementation, you can add whatever fields you deem necessary.
+For the database, I used a MongoDb collection named ResourceStatus inside of the CCDP container. **ALL** information needed for configuring the resource-agnostic interfaces (Connection, Task Allocator, and Database) is placed in this section.

 ##### Resource Provisioning